A simple publishing platform

 The stack

-With Nuxt Studio and Nuxt UI, I can publish and host my site for free.
+With Nuxt UI and a Git-based content workflow, I can publish and host my site for free.
 Here's what powers it:

 • Nuxt 4 – The Vue framework for the modern web